 Emails are exceptionally powerful business tools to increase sales!
-The best practices for email marketing mentioned in this article are sure to help you get there.
+The best practices for email marketing mentioned in this article are sure to help you get there in 2020.

 Whether you are selling products or services online or running a blog, everybody wants an updated and engaging email list.
 But how do you make an email list engaging?
 It’s simple!
 Just follow the tips listed here for best practices for email marketing.
-In this post, we will familiarize you with some of the most crucial elements essential for email marketing.
+In this post, we will familiarize you with some of the most crucial elements essential for email marketing in 2020.

-Email marketing – a powerful tool for your business!
+Email marketing in 2020 – a powerful tool for your business!

 It’s a proven fact; one of the best ways to get connected and engaged with your customers and potential leads is by using social media.
 But that’s not entirely true!
 You can stay connected with your clients and potential customers through an effective email marketing strategy.